 (hover/drag)

-DOCUMENT is a series of collaborative workshops and conversations that seeks to reconsider the notion of document.
-Bringing together the practice of three artists, three writers, and three historians, whose work has involved the use of historical archives, DOCUMENT attempts to critically reexamine conventional practices of history and offer alternate modes of writing about the past.
+DOKYU is a series of collaborative workshops and conversations that seeks to reconsider the notion of document.
+Bringing together the practice of three artists, three historians, two writers and one curator, whose work has involved the use of historical archives, DOKYU attempts to critically reexamine conventional practices of history and offer alternate modes of writing about the past.
 It seeks to create a space of making, a way of writing, that cuts across the disciplinary boundaries of history, creative writing, and art.

 There are four stages to DOCUMENT:

 In this stage, the 3 artists, 3 writers, and 3 historians gather and correspond online to introduce their work and begin collaborating.
-Results of these conversations and presentations will be documented and shared via a website launched to the public by July 2021.
+Pairings and trios of collaborative members were arranged in playful groupings where cross-pollination of ideas in progres occurred monthly.
+Results of these conversations and presentations were documented and shared via this website launched to the public in July 2021.

-Second stage is designed to facilitate the ongoing collaboration between the 9 artists, writers, and historians.
-Continued online meetings will occur bimonthly for a period of one year to facilitate and organize the collaborations.
-In September 2022, participants will gather online for intensive workshops and presentations.
-Participants will present works in progress, receive feedback from the group, and finalize the collaborative writing and artworks in preparation for the book proposal.
+This stage stimulated ongoing collaborations between the 9 artists, writers, and historians with conversations that question "documents" through intersecting methodologies.
+Continued online meetings occurred bimonthly for a period of one year supplemented with in person gatherings in Singapore to facilitate and organize interdisciplinary collaborations.
+Participants gathered regularly for intensive workshops, presentations and creation of overlapping ideas with DOKYU.
+Participants shared works in progress, received feedback from the group, and began preparation for collaborative writing and artworks in the form of book and exhibition proposals.

-To mount an exhibition of artworks, visual texts and creative documents to share the artworks, writings and other contents related to the anthology at an art museum, gallery or alternative art space.
-This will include roundtable talks to discuss the collective work while reflecting upon this collaborative project.
-Publication preparations will continue working with the publisher and editorial staff to prepare for the final stage of the project.
+To share publicly the constellations in an exhibition of artworks, visual texts and creative documents to birth preliminary contents related to the anthology for wider audiences.
+This includes roundtable public talks in Singapore and Japan to discuss the collective work process of DOKYU as spaces to reflect upon this collaborative project with an expanded community of practitioners.
+Publication preparations will continue in correspondence with editorial work to prepare for the next stage of the project.

-Fourth and final stage is dedicated to the publication of the anthology with new collaborative works by all members.
-This involves an editing phase, final feedback on the work by organizers and submission of the book contents with all permissions, copyediting and proofing done so the book will be available to the public by the end of 2025.
+This stage is dedicated to the completion of new works by all members for the publication of the anthology with new collaborative works by all members.
+This involves an editing phase, final feedback on the work by organizers and submission of the book contents with all permissions, copyediting and proofing aiming for the book to be made available to the public by the end of 2025.

 "There is this idea of staging."